lithium1001/5153_Group09_Code/readme.md

 | P | Runs unit tests |
 | Q | Launches the **Gradio web interface** — a public URL will appear in the output |

 > **First-run time**: Cell D (brand normalization) can take 5–15 minutes.
 Subsequent runs are fast because results are cached in `brand_mapping.pkl`.
-Cell H (embedding precomputation over 105K reviews) takes a few minutes on Colab's free GPU/CPU.
+Cell H (embedding precomputation over 105K reviews) takes a few minutes on Colab's GPU.

 ---